 - Volumes.
 Overall volumes on our transportation pipelines were higher compared to the same period last year due to increased demand to transport natural gas out of the Barnett Shale and Bossier Sands producing regions, continued efforts to secure long-term shipper contracts, the completion of the Clebourne to Carthage pipeline during the 2007 fiscal year.
 The increase in transport volumes were also due to favorable market conditions between the Waha and Katy/Houston Ship Channel market hubs resulting in higher volumes on our Oasis pipeline.
 Transportation fees increased approximately \$58.3 million for the three months ended March 31, 2008 as compared to the three months ended February 28, 2007.
 Retention revenue increased approximately \$19.0 million due to increased volumes transported through our transportation pipelines; - Higher natural gas prices.
 Excluding the impact of volumetric changes, our fuel retention fees are directly impacted by changes in natural gas prices.
 Increases in natural gas prices tend to increase our fuel retention fees and decreases in natural gas prices tend to decrease our fuel retention fees.
 Our average natural gas prices for retained fuel increased from a range of \$5.00 to \$6.00/MMBtu during the three months ended February 28, 2007 to \$8.00 to \$9.00/MMBtu during the three months ended March 31, 2008 resulting in additional retention margin of \$8.2 million; - Increases in processing margin of \$6.1 million from our HPL System due to favorable market conditions to process and extract NGLs during the three months ended March 31, 2008; and, - Net decrease in storage margins of \$49.4 million.
 During the three months ended February 28, 2007, we recognized approximately \$90.8 million in margin from sales of approximately 41 Bcf of natural gas from our Bammel storage facility.
 Market conditions during the three months ended March 31, 2008 resulted in sales of 36 Bcf of natural gas for margins of \$52.8 million.
-In addition, during the three months ended February 28, 2007, we recognized approximately \$18.0 million from the discontinuation of hedge accounting resulting from our determination that originally forecasted sales of natural gas from our Bammel storage facility were no longer probable to occur by the specified time period, or within an additional two-month time period thereafter.
-The decrease was offset by increased fee-based storage margins of \$6.6 million primarily due to the new Centerpoint contract which commenced on April 1, 2007 in which Centerpoint contracted for 10 Bcf of working gas capacity in our Bammel storage facility;
+In addition, during the three months ended February 28, 2007, we recognized approximately \$18.0 million from the discontinuation of hedge accounting resulting from our determination that originally forecasted sales of natural gas for margins of \$6.6 million primarily due to the new Centerpoint contract which commenced on April 1, 2007 in which Centerpoint contracted for 10 Bcf of working gas capacity in our Bammel storage facility;